The Archers: History

 Since Easter Sunday 1998, there have been six episodes a week, from Sunday to Friday, broadcast at around 19:03 following the news summary.
-All except the Friday evening episode are repeated the following day at 14:02.
-The six episodes are re-run unabridged in the Sunday morning omnibus at 10:00.
+Episodes are repeated the following day at 14:02, except the Friday evening episode, which repeats on Saturday at 14:45 (from 6 April 2024).
+The six episodes were re-run unabridged in the Sunday morning omnibus at 10:00.
 On Remembrance Sunday, the omnibus edition begins at the earlier time of 09:15.
+In March 2024, the BBC announced scheduling changes that would see the Sunday omnibus begin at 11.00.

 Death of Grace Archer

 One of the most controversial Archers episodes was broadcast on 22 September 1955, coinciding with the launch of the UK's first commercial television station.
 Phil and Grace Archer had been married just a few months earlier, and their blossoming relationship was the talk of the nation.
 However, searching for a story which would demonstrate real tragedy among increasingly unconvincing episode cliff-hangers, Godfrey Baseley decided that Grace would have to die.
-The scripts for the week commencing 19 September 1955 were written, recorded, and broadcast on each day, with an "exercise in topicality" given as the explanation to the cast.
+The scripts for the week commencing 19 September 1955 were written, recorded and broadcast on each day, with an "exercise in topicality" given as the explanation to the cast.
 On Thursday, listeners heard the sound effects of Grace trying to rescue Midnight, her horse, from a fire in the stable at Brookfield and the crash of a falling timber beam.

 Whether the timing of the episode was a deliberate attempt to overshadow the opening night of the BBC's first commercial rival has been debated ever since.
 It was certainly planned some months in advance, but it may well be that the actual date of the death was changed during the scriptwriting stage to coincide with the launch of Associated-Rediffusion.
-Deliberate or not, the episode attracted widespread media attention, reported by newspapers around the world.
+Whether the timing was deliberate or not, the episode attracted widespread media attention, being reported by newspapers around the world.

-This controversy has been parodied twice: in "The Bowmans", an episode of the television comedy programme Hancock, and in the play The Killing of Sister George and its 1968 film adaptation.
+This controversy has been parodied twice:, in "The Bowmans", an episode of the television comedy programme Hancock, and in the play The Killing of Sister George and its 1968 film adaptation.
 On the 50th anniversary of ITV's launch, Ysanne Churchman, who played Grace, sent them a congratulatory card signed "Grace Archer".

 In 1996, William Smethurst recounted a conversation with Baseley in which he reveals his real motivation for killing off Grace Archer: Churchman had been encouraging the other actors to join a trade union.